Sustainability

 One chocolate bar at a time, we aim to incorporate sustainable practices into our bean-to-bar journey.

-Farmers and Fermenteries
+Farmers & Fermenteries

 Since our incorporation, we have proudly collaborated with environmentally conscious cacao producers and farmers worldwide, sustaining our partnerships and improve farmers' living and working conditions.
 We pay above commodity prices for our cacao, ensuring farmers earn healthy wages, allowing them to focus on cultivating high-quality cacao rather than solely on yield.